pflanze/ml2json/docs/phases.md

 also represented as a messagecollection object (a subclass specific for dirs).

-B) it then iterates over the messages in the (toplevel, i.e. directory) messagecollection object, de-serializing each parsed message object in turn, and builds an index of the messageids and replies,
+2. it then iterates over the messages in the (toplevel, i.e. directory) messagecollection object, de-serializing each parsed message object in turn, and builds an index of the messageids and replies,

-C) after that, it creates a sorted list of messages, grouped by thread and sorted according to the last reply of a thread, and iterates through that, deserializing each parsed message once again in turn and printing it as JSON (possibly saving message/rfc822 parts as another
+3. after that, it creates a sorted list of messages, grouped by thread and sorted according to the last reply of a thread, and iterates through that, deserializing each parsed message once again in turn and printing it as JSON (possibly saving message/rfc822 parts as another